steharr/ms2-/README.md

 2. Design a game with a basic artificial intelligence
 3. Create something that I can use in my portfolio
 4. Design a game with some level of difficulty that requires strategic thinking
+5. Design a game which is unique on each playthrough

 #### Site Viewer: